stanmaz/BBOalert/README.md

     <context>,<call>,<explanation>[,optional text ignored by BBOalert]

 where "context" is the bidding sequence preceding the <call>.
-In those two fields we use two-characters self-explaining tokens :
+In those two fields we use two-character self-explaining tokens :

     1C 1D 1H 1S 1N Db Rd 2C 2D ....

-To increase the readability of the code, we use '--' token for pass and not 'Pa'.
+To increase the readability of the code, we use '--' token for pass instead of 'Pa'.
 Outside of the data records free text is allowed for documentation purposes.
-Leading and trailing spaces and tabs are allowed in data fields.
+Leading and trailing spaces and tabs are allowed in the data fields.

 ### Examples